ziphra/promline/readme.md

 Small variants calling can be done using either Clair3, the caller recommended by nanopore, or PEPPER-Margin-DeepVariant, or both.

 ### 7. CNV
-CNV calling is performed using cnvpytor.
+CNV calling is performed using cnvpytor with txo different bin size: 500 and 1000.